 Organisations must also take responsibility

-The organisation itself has to ensure that high performing teams can be created, identified, nurtured and allowed to flourish.
-One way it can do this is to ensure that its hiring policy is able to identify individuals who are, or could become, top-performing individuals in high performing teams.
+The organisation itself has to ensure that high-performing teams can be created, identified, nurtured and allowed to flourish.
+One way it can do this is to ensure that its hiring policy can identify individuals who are, or could become, top-performing individuals in high performing teams.
 This could be achieved by undertaking a “collective recruitment” process where all (if you have a small team) or some of the team gets to interview potential new team members using the team charter as a guide.

 A symbiotic relationship exists between team members and its leader with regards to being a high performing team